Special Inspector General for Afghanistan Reconstruction: Creation

-The Special Inspector General for Afghanistan Reconstruction was created with the enactment of Public Law 110-181 when President George W. Bush signed H.R.
-4986 on January 28, 2008.
+The Office of the Special Inspector General for Afghanistan Reconstruction was created with the enactment of Public Law 110-181, which President George W. Bush signed into law on January 28, 2008.

 Leadership

-Inspector General: In 2012, President Barack Obama selected John F. Sopko to serve as the Special Inspector General.
-Sopko has more than 30 years of experience in oversight and investigations as a prosecutor, congressional counsel and senior federal government advisor.
+In 2012, President Barack Obama selected John F. Sopko to serve as the special inspector general.
+Sopko has more than thirty years of experience in oversight and investigations as a prosecutor, congressional counsel, and senior federal government advisor.
 He came to SIGAR from Akin Gump Strauss Hauer & Feld LLP, an international law firm headquartered in Washington, D.C., where he had been a partner since 2009.
-Sopko's government experience includes over 20 years on Capitol Hill, where he held key positions in both the Senate and House of Representatives.
+Sopko's government experience includes over twenty years on Capitol Hill, where he held key positions in both the Senate and House of Representatives.
 He served on the staffs of the House Committee on Energy and Commerce, the Select Committee on Homeland Security and the Senate Permanent Subcommittee on Investigations.

-The Inspector General post was previously held by Steve Trent (acting), Herb Richardson (acting), and Arnold Fields.
+The inspector general post was previously held by Steve Trent (acting), Herb Richardson (acting), and Arnold Fields.

-Since being appointed, Sopko has testified multiple times before Congress on behalf of SIGAR.
+While serving as inspector general, Sopko testified multiple times before Congress on behalf of SIGAR.

-Deputy Inspector General: Gene Aloise joined SIGAR on September 4, 2012, as the Deputy Inspector General, he oversees day-to-day operations and assists the Inspector General in executing SIGAR's mission.
+Gene Aloise joined SIGAR on September 4, 2012, as the deputy inspector general.
+In this role, he oversaw day-to-day operations of the agency and assisted the inspector general in executing SIGAR's mission.
 Aloise came to SIGAR from the Government Accountability Office (GAO), where he served for 38 years.
 He has years of experience developing, leading, and managing GAO domestic and international work.
 His experience includes assignments with congressional committees as well as various offices within GAO.

+John Sopko was among the inspectors general illegally fired by Donald Trump in late January 2025.
+Gene Aloise has led the agency in an acting capacity since Sopko's dismissal.

 Staffing and locations

-According to the organization's October 2014 Report to Congress, SIGAR employed 197 federal employees.
-The report noted that SIGAR has 29 employees at the U.S. Embassy Kabul and eight other employees in Afghan locations outside the U.S. Embassy.
-SIGAR staff members were stationed at four locations across the country, including Kandahar and Bagram Airfields, Mazar-i-Sharif, and the U.S. Embassy Kabul.
-SIGAR employed three local Afghans in its Kabul office to support the Investigations and Audits directorates.
+According to the organization's October 2014 report to Congress, SIGAR employed 197 individuals.
+The report noted that SIGAR had twenty-nine employees at the U.S. embassy in Kabul and eight other employees in Afghan locations outside the U.S. embassy.
+SIGAR staff members were stationed at four locations across the country, including Kandahar and Bagram Airfields, Mazar-i-Sharif, and the U.S. embassy in Kabul.
+SIGAR employed three local Afghans in its Kabul office to support the investigations and audits directorates.